Gianfrancesco Gambara

-Biography
+Early life

 Gianfrancesco Gambara was born in Brescia on 16 February 1533, the son of Brunoro Gambara, count of Pralboino (a field marshal in the army of Charles V, Holy Roman Emperor) and Virginia Pallavicini, widow of Ranuccio Farnese.
 He was the nephew of Cardinal Uberto Gambara.
 After his father's death, his mother married a third time, to Gilberto Borromeo, making Charles Borromeo his stepbrother.

 He began his studies at the University of Padua, then continued at the University of Bologna.
 He completed his studies at the University of Perugia, becoming a doctor of both laws.

+Clerical career

 He then joined his uncle the cardinal at the court of Charles V. He later traveled to Rome and joined the court of Pope Julius III, who made him a privy chamberlain.
 During the pontificate of Pope Pius IV, he became a cleric of the Apostolic Camera, eventually becoming its president.

 Pope Pius IV made him a cardinal deacon in the consistory of 26 February 1561.
 He received the red hat and the titular church of Santi Marcellino e Pietro al Laterano (declared a deaconry pro illa vice) on 10 March 1561.

 As cardinal, he participated in the Council of Trent 1562-63.
 In 1564, he signed the acts of the Council of Trent in the name of Pope Pius IV.
 From 22 August 1565 until 20 January 1566 he was papal legate in Camerino.
 He opted for the titular church of Santa Pudenziana on 17 November 1565.
 He participated in the papal conclave of 1565-66 that elected Pope Pius V.